First published by Practical Law Company.

 The length of the preparation phase while the investor tries to obtain all the necessary permits can hamper development of renewable energy in Turkey.
 Projects are often challenged with administrative lawsuits, particularly on the basis of environmental issues.

 Frequent changes in secondary legislation reduce the perception of market predictability for foreign investors.
 For wind projects in particular, obtaining a generation licence takes a long time due to the frequent changes in legislation.
-These changes have resulted in uncertainties and additional costs for investors.
+Environmental Impact Assessment process obligations and list of projects that are subject to Environmental Impact Assessment also frequently change, which results in uncertainties and additional costs for investors.

 The licence and permission processes for renewable energy are overseen and maintained by different administrative authorities.
 As a result, gathering all these permissions and starting the construction process involves a major investment of time for potential applicants.

-Expropriation of the necessary rights is a complicated process which, in almost all cases, continues after the projects start generation.
+Expropriation of project areas is also a complicated process, which takes a minimum of two to three years to finalise.
+In almost all cases, expropriation works continue even after the projects start generation.
 Therefore, it is very difficult to calculate costs associated with such procedures.

 To encourage foreign investment and strategic partnerships, the Turkish government must make the process for obtaining generation licences more stable and streamlined, as well as improve incentives available to renewable generation developers.

-9. Are there any plans to build new nuclear power stations in your jurisdiction?
+9. Are there any plans to build new nuclear power stations?

 Turkey has discussed establishing nuclear power generation since 1970.
 Today, plans for nuclear power are a key aspect of the country’s economic growth plan and there are plans underway to build two nuclear power stations in Turkey, with a combined capacity of 10,400 MW.

-The Nuclear Energy Law numbered 5710 came into force in 2007 and establishes a framework to provide incentives to private sector companies to construct and operate nuclear power plants.
+The Law on Establishment of Nuclear Power Plants and Energy Sales No. 5710 came into force in 2007 (Nuclear Energy Law) and established a framework to provide incentives to private sector companies to construct and operate nuclear power plants.
 This framework includes:

 - Empowering the Council of Ministers to provide incentives for investment regarding technology acquisition for nuclear power plants and also training of personnel to be employed in those power plants.
 No such incentives have been announced yet.